Making Milk Raw Again

 The Bottom Line About Raw Milk

-The truth about raw milk is that it's not something to consider as "gross", or fear.
+The truth about raw milk is that it's not something to consider as "gross", or to approach with fear.
 Knowing your farmer is of upmost importance not just with dairy, but also with meats and more.
 Raw milk can improve you and your family’s health, while conventional options are doing nothing to benefit your well-being.
 It’s not "just for feeding baby cows."

 Change can be hard, but sometimes it’s well worth it.
 Will raw milk be your gateway into natural living like it was mine?